south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 </script>
 ```

-* In our HTML, we need to update our button so that it knows what to do when it's clicked.
+* In our HTML, update our button so that it knows what to do when it's clicked.
-    * This is done using the onclick handler, to which we provide some javascript that we want to run.
+    * This is done by adding a onclick attribute to our button's html which calls our startGame() JavaScript function:
-    * Modify your button's HTML to call our _startGame()_ function like such:
       * ```<button onclick="startGame()">New Game</button>```

 #### Try it out